dubreuia/intellij-plugin-save-actions/README.md

 | Name                         | Description
 | ---                          | ---
 | Activate save actions        | Enable / disable the plugin
+| No action if compile errors  | Enable / disable no action if there are compile errors.
+Applied to each file individually
 | Organize imports             | Enable / disable import organization (configured in "File > Settings > Code Style > Java > Imports")
 | Reformat file                | Enable / disable formatting (configured in "File > Settings > Code Style").
 See "Reformat only changed code" for more options
 | Rearrange fields and methods | Enable / disable re-ordering of fields and methods (configured in "File > Settings > Code Style > Java > Arrangement")